OpsLevel/terraform-provider-opslevel/docs/resources/infrastructure.md

 - `data` (String) The data of the infrastructure resource in JSON format.
 - `last_updated` (String)
-- `owner` (String) The team id of the owner for the infrastructure resource.
+- `owner` (String) The id of the team that owns the infrastructure resource.
 Does not support aliases!
 - `provider_data` (Block List, Max: 1) The provider specific data for the infrastructure resource. (see [below for nested schema](#nestedblock--provider_data))

 ### Read-Only